AdobeDocs/experience-manager-learn.en/help/sites/integrations/platform/web-sdk.md

 + Data Elements: The data elements of custom code type that extract page-name, site-section, and host-name using WKND site's Adobe Client Data Layer.
 Also, the XDM Object type data element that complies with newly created WKND XDM schema build-in earlier [Create XDM Schema](#create-xdm-schema---experience-platform) step.
 + Rule: Send data to Platform Edge Network whenever a WKND webpage is visited using the Adobe Client Data Layer triggered `cmp:show` event.

+While building and publishing the tag library using the **Publishing Flow**, you can use the **Add All Changed Resources** button.
+To select all the resources like Data Element, Rule, and Tag Extensions instead of identifying and picking an individual resource.
+Also, during the development phase, you can publish the library just to the _Development_ environment, then verify and promote it to the _Stage_ or _Production_ environment.

 >[!VIDEO](https://video.tv.adobe.com/v/3418896?quality=12&learn=on)

+>[!TIP]
+>
+>The Data Element and Rule-Event code shown in the video is available for your reference, **expand the below accordion element**.
+However, if you are NOT using Adobe Client Data Layer, you must modify the below code but the concept of defining the Data Elements and using them in the Rule definition still applies.

 +++ Data Element and Rule-Event Code